 42. Don’t fall for the free shipping trap

 Too often, you see a promotion for free shipping on orders of $75 or so.
 When you add the items that you want to your cart, you realize that you are just a few dollars short, encouraging you to go find another item to make it to the free shipping price.
-Most of the time, the item that you had to add to your cart to make it to the free shipping price costs more than the cost of shipping itself if you just purchased the items you originally needed.
+Most of the time, the item that you add to your cart to meet the free shipping minimum is more expensive than the cost of shipping if you just purchased the items you originally needed.

 In college, you need to be able to get from place to place.
 Although it depends on how far away you live, you will have more options for saving money on transportation the closer you get to campus.